jkjk822/csc253/Written_Hw.md

 the following questions:**
 **1) Show how to find the minimal object behavior, that is, the set of methods that every object has in Ruby.**
-Object.instance_methods
+`Object.instance_methods`
 **2) Show how to find precise difference in behavior between a module and a class.**
-Class.instance_methods - Module.instance_methods (technically one might want to add `+ (Module.instance_methods - Class.instance_methods)` but this is unecessary as it is known that as the parent, Module has no extra methods)
+`Class.instance_methods - Module.instance_methods` (technically one might want to add `+ (Module.instance_methods - Class.instance_methods)` but this is unecessary as it is known that as the parent, Module has no extra methods)
 **3) Since a class is an instance of the Class class, is it always the case that the class behavior of a class, e.g. Object, is identical to the instance behavior of the Class class?
 If not, explain why they may differ and give an example class that has a different behavior.**
-Yes, their behavior will always be the same, as class methods are klass.class.instance_methods which, for a class should always give the same as Class.instance_methods
+Yes, their behavior will always be the same, as class methods are `klass.class.instance_methods` which, for a class, should always give the same as `Class.instance_methods`